-This is based on a frosting recipe by the amazing cake decorator Lauren Kitchens.
-It’s not technically a Swiss Meringue, because the technique is different, but the ingredients and final product are so close, I have no problem calling this a lazy version of SMBC!
+First things first: this is based on a frosting recipe by the amazing cake decorator Lauren Kitchens.
+If you want to see some real talent, check out her site!
+The frosting is not technically a Swiss Meringue, because the technique is different, but the ingredients and final product are so close, I have no problem calling this a lazy version of SMBC!
 I did a lot of tweaking and ended up with some very different ingredient quantities than the original recipe, to find the right balance of sugar + butter for my personal taste buds.

 Now let’s get down to the business of buttercream.

 This frosting will seriously change your decorating life.
-I used it as a base for all of the cakes in the Craftsy class, and it was easy to work with, tasted great, and didn’t crust over, so I could press the various candies, sprinkles, and many (MANY) other assorted goodies into it, even hours after I frosted the cakes.
+I used it as a base for almost all of my cakes.
+It’s easy to work with, tastes great, and doesn’t crust over.
 That is gold, people.

 It’s a closed star tip, Ateco #849.
 You can get the closed star tip here.

 Is it safe to eat raw egg whites? / Do I have to use egg whites in a carton?